Maastricht Mediation Clinic

 The Maastricht Mediation Clinic’s objectives are:

-- to teach select students practical dispute resolution techniques and mediation skills
+To teach engaged students practical dispute resolution techniques and mediation skills

-- to provide students with the opportunity to mediate actual disputes involving real clients to practice said skills
+To provide students with the opportunity to mediate actual disputes involving real clients

-There is increasing awareness amongst the academic community about how university degrees must equip students of today, not only with substantive knowledge, but also with soft skills (or what some have termed '21st century skills').
+There is increasing awareness amongst the academic community about how university degrees must equip students of today, not only with substantive knowledge, but also with softer skills (or what some have termed “21st Century skills”).

 In short, the dynamism of the real world cannot be scripted nor emulated within the confines of a classroom, which calls upon a different type of a learning environment all together.
 This brings us to the issue of clinical education.

-The Maastricht Mediation Clinic, on the other hand, is the only institution that offers a clinical education that is on par with the clinical education being offered in the US law schools.
-This entails students actually becoming mediators-in-training to conduct actual mediations with the guidance of professional mediators (thanks to our partnership with Nollen Kneepkens and their generosity).
+The Maastricht Mediation Clinic, on the other hand, is the only institution that offers a clinical education that is on par with the clinical education being offered in US law schools.
+This entails students actually becoming student mediators/mediators-in-training to conduct actual mediations with the guidance of professional mediators (thanks to our partnership with professional mediator, Mardoeka Christensen, Trajekt, and their generosity).

-Not only does the clinic offer hands-on experience for students to mediate actual cases, but through the professional mentorship offered by Nollen Kneepkens, the clinic promotes technical and moral apprenticeship that encourages the students to develop practical wisdom and the aforementioned 21st century skills.
+Not only does the clinic offer hands-on experience for students to mediate actual cases, but through the professional mentorship offered by Mardoeka and Trajekt, the clinic promotes technical and moral apprenticeship that encourages the students to develop practical wisdom and the aforementioned 21st Century skills.

 While some might perceive mediation and other forms of Alternative Dispute Resolution (ADR) as measures that lack the bite of the law and litigation, it is a growing sector that the European Union is currently pursuing in many fields (e.g. consumer dispute resolution, administrative matters, etc.).